zaironjacobs/instagram-scraper/README.md

 ## Usage

-Create a new directory called "igscraper" or any other name and cd into the directory.
+Create a new directory and cd into the directory.

 Scrape a profile:
 ```console